pewniak747/hipbot/README.md

 ```

 ### Global reaction
-By default, HipBot reacts only to its HipChat mention.
+By default, Hipbot reacts only to its HipChat mention.
 Use `global: true` option to match all messages:

 ```ruby